-In the late 1970s ‘alloy’ (cast, forged, etc) wheels came on the scene: a cutting edge, maintenance-free and a cool-looking progression from old-fashioned spokes.
-Whether they saved weight was dubious, and certainly some BMW alloys were notorious for cracking easily.
+In the late 1970s ‘alloy’ (cast, forged, mag, composite etc) wheels came on the scene: a cutting edge, maintenance-free and a cool-looking progression from old-fashioned spokes.
+Whether they actually saved weight was dubious, and certainly some BMW alloys were notorious for cracking easily.
 Around 1977 Honda’s riveted Comstar wheels appeared on their CX500 and Dreams (left), but they still ran inner tubes.

-But even for dirt racers mousses have several negatives and are not suited to road use; even the firmer ones rated at an equivalent of 20psi.
-Because the set pressure so low, on a hot day the massive tyre flex and heat generated by a loaded bike at highway speeds will see the foam break up or explode (left) in a few hours.
+But even for dirt racers, mousses have several negatives and are not suited to road use; even the firmer ones rated at an equivalent of 20psi.
+Because the set pressure so still low, on a hot day the tyre flex and heat generated by a loaded bike at highway speeds will see the foam break up or explode (left) in a few hours.
 And always running soft and hot, tyres will certainly last less long than normal.
 On long rallies like the Dakar, mousses get changed along with the tyres every couple of days.
 Disregarding the notorious difficulty in fitting them without special tools, mousses are clearly ill-suited to long-range motorcycle travel.